 The Toyota Kaikan Museum showcases the Toyota company's latest products and takes you through the company story.
 Motoring enthusiasts will love it as you can clamber inside many of the vehicles.
 You can take a tour of the factory, too.

-You can't really escape the tentacles of the company here, another highlight being the Toyota Municipal Museum of Art, which boasts works by luminaries Salvador Dali, Irish painter Francis Bacon and Japanese potter Kawai Kanjirō to savour.
+You can't really escape the tentacles of the company here, another highlight being the Toyota Municipal Museum of Art, which boasts works by luminaries Salvador Dali, Irish painter Francis Bacon and Japanese potter Kawai Kanjirō.

 Fukuroi, in the Shizuoka Prefecture, is a spiritual city.
 Probably because it hosts or is close by to a treasure trove of temples.